top of page

 How much does EPA certification cost?

-If you want to get your EPA certification through SkillCat, it is 100% FREE!
+If you want to get your EPA certification through SkillCat!
 We have a really well-taught online EPA training course, tons of EPA 608 practice tests, and we're approved by the EPA to proctor EPA exams and provide certificates fully online.

 Unlike other training organizations, our goal is not to make money through our training and EPA certifications.
 We help technicians get great jobs; if more technicians are EPA certified, there are more technicians we can place into amazing jobs!